AgnostiqHQ/covalent/doc/source/api/executors/awsbraket.rst

      - Yes
      - amazon-braket-covalent-job-resources
      - The S3 bucket where Covalent will store input and output files for the task.
-   * - ecr_repo_name
+   * - ecr_image_uri
-     - No
+     - Yes
-     - "covalent-braket-job-images"
+     -
-     - The ECR repo where the job container will be uploaded
+     - An ECR repository for storing container images to be run by Braket.
    * - quantum_device
      - No
      - "arn:aws:braket:::device/quantum-simulator/amazon/sv1"